 Located on the way to Bodega Head, this sheltered cove is perfect for kids.
 There is plenty of parking and it is free to access.
 Just walk downhill from the parking area to find a smooth sandy beach with calm waters, no waves, that is nicely protected from the big ocean winds.

-Even though we brought snacks, a beach blanket, and sand toys, my toddler was much more mesmerized by the crabbers, clammers, and fishermen and women on the beach-all of which were mostly BIPOC, really friendly, and let her peer into their buckets filled with all different types of sea creatures.
-A few fisher-folks let her reach into their buckets to touch the different crabs they had caught or called her over to share in their excitement when something new was pulling on their line.
+My toddler was mesmerized by the crabbers, clammers, and fishermen and women on the beach-all of which were mostly BIPOC, really friendly, and let her peer into their buckets filled with all different types of sea creatures.
 It was really neat!

 This long and sandy beach is perfect for flying kites, digging in the sand, and making sandcastles.
 It is a short walk from the Doran Beach campground with big bathroom facilities and coin-operated showers.
 There is a $7/car day use fee in a parking lot that fills up fast.
 I’d recommend you arrive before 10 am or after 3 pm to get a parking spot.